 This is a read-only field type that lets you display text and/or an image in the Form.

 The simplest question type that allows capture of any text value.
-You can specify a desired format to force entry of values like email and web addresses, as well as phone
+You can specify a desired format to force entry of values like email and web addresses, as well as phone numbers.

 For capture of number values.
 You can restrict to either integer or decimal values as well as the range of values permitted.